cmda-minor-web/css-to-the-rescue-2223/week1/weekly-specificity.md

 # The Weekly Specificity

 Every week you will read one or two articles.
-During class we will Workshop around the articles you have read.
+During class we will organise a workshop around the articles you have read.

 Each group reads two articles, and takes proper (sketch) notes